sameerUPD87/Temperature-Monitoring-and-Alert-SystemTemperature-M/README.md

 ## Overview

 This project aims to address the issues related to poor handling and storage facilities in blood banks, pharmaceutical industries, and server rooms in India.
-It provides a real-time temperature monitoring and alert system using the Bolt IoT platform, LM35 temperature sensor, and third-party services like Twilio and Mai
+It provides a real-time temperature monitoring and alert system using the Bolt IoT platform, LM35 temperature sensor, and third-party services like Twilio and Mailgun.

 ## Motivation